Browse BooksOur StoryCafeMembershipMerchEventsBook Club

 The evening will begin with an author reception from 6–6:30 with appetizers catered by First Light.
 The conversation will begin at 6:30 and include a guided mezcal tasting.

-Tickets include a copy of the cookbook and a reserved seat.
+Tickets include a copy of the book and a reserved seat.
 Unreserved seats are available on a first come, first served basis.
-Free RSVPs are also encouraged to help us with a headcount.
+Free RSVPs are also encouraged.
 This event is open to the public.

 An ethnography of mezcal and how it has become a global, "artisanal" good.